puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Resolution**:

-* On UNIX (excluding Darwin), first tries to use the hostname fact, which uses the `hostname` system command, and then parses the output of that.
+* On UNIX (excluding Darwin), first try and use the hostname fact, which uses the `hostname` system command, and then parse the output of that.
 * Failing that, it tries the `dnsdomainname` system command.
 * Failing that, it uses `/etc/resolv.conf` and takes the domain from that, or as a final resort, the search from that.
 * Otherwise returns `nil`.